markmi/acpphint/README.md

   the numerator and denominator for the ratio so the quips and peak quips are explicitly visible as well.

+Changes
+- Later: Adjust/rename most g++_11 *.gp's to be g++_12 ones
+  instead.
+Also, mostly avoid the runs involving a command line cpuset or schedctl style of run.

 ###### [0.1.30] 2023-Jan-31+        . . .
 2023-???-?? (final)
 Additions
 - Add Fedora makefile.\*'s for Running on a HoneyComb.
 Add